 We cannot do it all alone.

-There have been many different chapters in my life where the pain rooted deep inside my subconscious from my past bubbled to the surface and I was not able to move forward without external guidance in the form of therapy.
-I have thought a lot about how we are conditioned to pull ourselves up by our bootstraps, put a smile on and keep trudging forward.
+There have been many different chapters in my life where the pain rooted deep inside my subconscious from my past bubbled to the surface—and I was not able to move forward without external guidance in the form of therapy.
+I have thought a lot about how we are conditioned to pull ourselves up by our bootstraps, put a smile on, and keep trudging forward.
 The trouble with always trudging forward is that we forget to evaluate our feelings in the midst of all that is happening around us.
 Those feelings become buried in our subconscious until they show up in other ways, often through sickness, anxiety, and depression.

 Where To Start?

 The next step is to check with your insurance and confirm what benefits you have.
-Once that is determined you can either go directly through your insurance’s website, however they don't always give you all of the information about each provider.
+Once that is determined you can either go directly through your insurance’s website, though they don't always give you all of the information about each provider.
 Psychology Today is a wonderful resource for customizing your search and filtering your needs.
 It also allows you to reach out personally to the therapists that interest you.